D3jag0re/bastion-host/README.md

 ## Lessons Learned

 - Digital Ocean auto-assigns a `public ip` with no option to turn off so access must be configured at firewall.
 - Terraform was hanging in GitHub Actions, ran locally and got the errors.
+Also was hanging due to not specifying token in plan command.